Clear Gel Essentials: Your Skincare Checklist

 Understanding Clear Gels in Skincare

 Clear gels are changing the game in skincare, and for good reason.
 They're basically the multitaskers of the beauty world—lightweight enough for oily skin but hydrating enough for dry patches.
-The transparent skincare gel formula makes them perfect for layering without feeling heavy or looking greasy.
+The transparent skincare gel formula makes them your kind of pick for layering without feeling heavy or looking greasy.

 What Are Clear Gels?